lum-ai/odinson/docs/testing.md

 Test suites that test event rules should extend `ai.lum.odinson.events.EventSpec`.

 When testing some rules,
-you will find yourself wrinting a testing sentence to use with one of your tests.
+you will find yourself writing a testing sentence to use with one of your tests.
 Inside `EventSpec` you will find a collection of sentences written for previous tests.
 You can reuse those sentences if you want.
-If you need a visualisation of an odinson sentence you can use [OdinsonDocEditor](https://odinson-doc-editor.herokuapp.com/).
+If you need a visualization of an odinson sentence you can use [OdinsonDocEditor](https://odinson-doc-editor.herokuapp.com/).

 # How to add a unit test